ChiuSingPong/SjsuSocialMediaProject/README.md

 2. Go to: http://localhost:8080/h2-console

-3. For JDBC URL, enter: jdbc:h2:file:./data/sjsu-social
+3. In JDBC URL, enter: jdbc:h2:file:./data/sjsu-social

-    For User Name, enter: sa
+4. In User Name, enter: sa

-    For Password, leave empty
+5. In Password, leave empty

-4. Click "Connect"
+6. Click "Connect"

-5. To view all tables, run:
+7. To view all tables, run:
     SELECT * FROM USERS;
     SELECT * FROM POSTS;
     SELECT * FROM COMMENTS;